chris22smith/chris22smith.github.io/src/blog/developing-in-codepen.md

 As each pen is available on a public URL it's easy to share designs with colleagues or clients and they can see a working prototype - much better than a static screenshot.
 It also means that links can be embedded in documentation.
 Personally, I feel that now web animation has become mainstream, it's important to be able to show how screen elements transition between states, how things appear/disappear and demonstrate where the user's attention is drawn through processes.
 Static screenshots just don't cut it any more.

 Final point.
 Designing in the browser with work stored in the cloud is awesome for design.
 I could be out and about and suddenly see some inspiration for something I'm working on or get a new idea.
 Rather than hope I'll remember it, I can quickly create a new pen or fork an existing one and add some code or notes there and then from a phone or tablet.
 I don't have to hope I'll remember or wait until I'm back at my desktop.
-It's exactly what the web should be.ctly what the web should be.
+It's exactly what the web should be.